abelardopardo/ontask_b/docs/Using/details.rst

   .. figure:: images/Ontask____columnedit.png
      :align: center

-  As you can see in this example, the matrix has an unusually large number of columns.
+  As you can see in this example, the table has an unusually large number of columns.
 The search box at the top of the table allows you to search the column names and types.